Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model: Oscillations Characteristics of Active Neutrinos

-The experimental data obtained in the neutrino oscillations experiments give evidence of violation of the conservation laws for the leptonic numbers $L_{e}$, $L_{\mu}$ and $L_{\tau}$ and, besides, by virtue of deviation from zero of two oscillation parameters $\Delta m_{12}^2$ and $\Delta m_{13}^2$ (with $\Delta m_{ij}^2=m_i^2-m_j^2$, where $m_{i}$ are the neutrino masses) they clearly point to existence at least of two nonzero and different neutrino masses.
-Below, we present the experimental values of the mixing angles and the oscillation mass parameters, which determine three-flavor oscillations of the light active neutrinos.
-Together with the standard uncertainties on the level of $1\sigma$, these data obtained as a result of a global analysis of the latest high-precision measurements of the oscillation parameters are as follows [2]
+The experimental data obtained in the neutrino oscillations experiments give evidence of violation of the conservation laws for the leptonic numbers $L_{e}$, $L_{\mu}$ and $L_{\tau}$.
+Besides they clearly point out to existence at least of two nonzero and different neutrino masses, by virtue of deviation from zero of two oscillation parameters $\Delta m_{12}^2$ and $\Delta m_{13}^2$ (with $\Delta m_{ij}^2=m_i^2-m_j^2$, where $m_{i}$ are the neutrino masses).
+Below we present the experimental values of oscillation parameters, which determine three-flavor oscillations of active neutrinos.
+Together with the standard uncertainties on the level of $1\sigma$, these data obtained as a result of a global analysis of sufficiently high-precision measurements are as follows \cite{2}:

+Since only the absolute values of $\Delta m_{31}^2$ and $\Delta m_{32}^2$ are known, it is possible to arrange the absolute values of the neutrino masses by two ways, namely, as a) $m_{1}<m_{2}<m_{3}$ and b) $m_{3}<m_{1}<m_{2}$.
+These two cases correspond to so called the normal ordering (NO) and the inverted ordering (IO) of the neutrino mass spectrum, respectively (in the last equation above the 31 subscript corresponds to the NO case and the 32 subscript corresponds to the IO case).